Music of Pyotr Ilyich Tchaikovsky: Symphonies

 Tchaikovsky's first three symphonies, while seemingly optimistic and nationalistic, are also chronicles of his attempts to reconcile his training from the Saint Petersburg Conservatory with Russian folk music and his own innate penchant for melody.
-Both worked against sonata form, the paramount architectural concept in Western classical music, not with it.Mozart and Beethoven's themes, by comparison, may not seem striking or beautiful but by design work well as germ-cells for growth and development.
-The emphasis is architectural—not on the theme itself but on what can be built from it (Cooper, 29).
+Both worked against sonata form, the paramount architectural concept in Western classical music, not with it.
 The First, while conventional in form, shows Tchaikovsky's individuality strongly; it is rich in melodic invention and exudes Mendelssohnian charm and grace.
 The Second Symphony is among the more accessible of Tchaikovsky's works and exists in two versions.
 While the latter version is the one generally performed today, Tchaikovsky's friend and former student Sergei Taneyev considered the earlier one to be finer compositionally speaking.
 The Third, the only symphony Tchaikovsky completed in a major key, is written in five movements, similar to Robert Schumann's Rhenish Symphony, shows Tchaikovsky alternating between writing in a more orthodox symphonic manner and writing music as a vehicle to express his emotional life; with the introduction of dance rhythms into every movement except the slow one, the composer widens the field of symphonic contrasts both within and between movements.